 Why Timing Still Matters—Even with Expanded Deadlines

 Although Illinois law offers extended timelines, waiting too long can still affect your case.
 Memories fade, evidence is lost, and witnesses can become difficult to locate.
+The statute of limitations is also intended to protect defendants in alleged offense cases, as evidence can deteriorate and witnesses may become unavailable over time, making it harder for them to mount an effective defense.
 Even if the law allows you to file decades after the abuse, taking action sooner may improve your chances of success in court.

 That’s why it’s important to consult with a skilled and compassionate legal team.
-At File Abuse Lawsuit, we’re not here to pressure you—we’re here to empower you.
+At Dolman Law Group, we’re not here to pressure you—we’re here to empower you.
 We’ll review your situation, answer your questions, and help you determine if now is the right time to move forward.

 Contact Us Now for a Free, Confidential Consultation